polyquest-solana/polyquest-wormhole-evm/README.md

 The token transfer's flow will be shown on the terminal.

 ## User guide

+### Getting started
+This repository is an EVM smart contract for users who make predictions to Polyquest's markets from BSC, Base, Arbitrum and Avanlanche.
+There are 2 user flow:
+- Betting cross-chain: Users will interact with this smart contract, and the smart contract will send a cross-chain message to Polyquest by backend.
+- Rewarding cross-chain: Users will call the backend to make a token transferring transaction from Solana.
+Then users will interact with this smart contract to redeem transferring message and collect the reward.

 ### Betting cross-chain
 Users from BSC, Base, Arbitrum and Avalanche can normally access Polyquest by connecting their wallet.